starnowski/posmulten-demos/posmulten-hibernate5-spring-boot-thymeleaf/README.md

 So maybe besides usage of com.github.starnowski.posmulten.hibernate.core.TenantTable annotation in the model package you would not see any things that you would not see in other Spring-boot projects.

 All configurations are being stored in com.github.starnowski.posmulten.demos.posmultenhibernate5springbootthymeleaf.configurations package.
-What is interesting from a developer standpoint are two configurations, PrimaryDataSourceConfiguration, and OwnerDataSourceConfiguration (this one in tests resources)
+What is interesting from a developer standpoint are two configurations, [PrimaryDataSourceConfiguration](#main-configuration), and [OwnerDataSourceConfiguration](#test-configuration) (this one in tests resources).
+It is also recommended to check the WebSecurityConfig configuration.
+To find out how filters are defined, and in what order.
+Or how handlers for login and logout were added.
+No to mention request matcher patterns.

 TODO